syeddanish41/wAlnut/README.md

 for your collaboration as I cannot do this alone.
 The <b>only</b> requirement I ask for is that you are someone that is not "all talk" and understands that progress is made by not making excuses.
-If you rely on habits and a "no excuses" attitude for getting shit done please e-mail me at quinnliu@vt.edu to talk about how you can get involved.
+If you rely on habits and a "no excuses" attitude please e-mail me at quinnliu@vt.edu to talk about how you can get involved.
 This project has a long journey ahead so sustainability will take precedence over crunch.
 Currently I have no funding for paying you.

 Most importantly, this research is made possible by everyone at [Numenta](http://numenta.org/).
 Numenta has theorized and tested algorithms